When a normal, run-of-the-mill failure just isn't enough.

 - The Navy Lark gives us an example of epically failing trying to fail.
 Captain Povey was stuck with his mother-in-law for the weekend, when he desperately wanted to go out with the rest of the unit to a pub.
 So he "arranges" for Sub-Lieutenant Phillips to take HMS Troutbridge out for a run, with the confidence that Phillips will inevitably crash the ship, giving Povey the excuse he needs to escape.
 For once, Phillips can't hit anything, even with the rest of the crew trying to help by sabotaging the steering.
 He ends up circling another destroyer 42 times flawlessly.
 Then, Povey's mother-in-law gets laid up with the flu, and he is free to go.
 THEN, and only then, does Phillips manage to crash the ship.

-- This radio segment is about a production of Peter Pan that becomes an utter fiasco in which the flying apparatus smacks the actors into the furniture, and Captain Hook's hook flies off his arm and hits an old woman in the stomach.
-By the end of the evening, firemen have arrived and all the normal boundaries between audience and actors have completely dissolved.
+- This radio segment from This American Life is about a production of Peter Pan that becomes an utter fiasco in which the flying apparatus smacks the actors into the furniture, and Captain Hook's hook flies off his arm and hits an old woman in the stomach.
+By the end of the evening, firemen have arrived and all the normal boundaries between audience and actors have completely dissolved, with many in the audience hoping the performance gets even worse as it wouldn't be as fun otherwise.

 - Bleak Expectations: At the beginning of series 3, Pip Bin is abducted and tortured for a prolonged period by Mr. Benevolent, and his loved ones make no real effort to save him (Harry Biscuit does try to invent a means of saving him, but suffers "a touch of the old inventor's block").
 Pip is utterly incredulous when he learns that Benevolent has in fact been torturing him inside Bin's very own home, in a room his sister had been using day-in, day-out the entire time.
 And, as Harry admits, they could hear him screaming for help.